ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 - residual representation bytes from complete deployable artifact bytes;
 - independent correction cost from paired end-to-end overhead.

-The main paper interpretation is:

-- RARS is strongest on the held-out MS MARCO 1M setting.
-- Top20 captures nearly all Top40 gain at lower serving cost.
-- PCA remains competitive on FiQA BGE-small.
-- MiniLM transfer is mixed and alpha-sensitive.
-- RARS has a positive point estimate over PCA on MS MARCO, but the paired bootstrap confidence intervals cross zero.
+The clean-split table refresh must use the untouched-test result as the primary RARS quality row:

+- frozen IVF-PQ `M=32`: Recall@10 `0.6833`;
+- frozen RARS Top40: Recall@10 `0.7073`;
+- paired difference: `+0.0240`, 95% CI `[+0.0105, +0.0378]`;
+- Success@10, MRR@10, and nDCG@10 confidence intervals are also strictly above zero.

-- Higher-rate `M=48` remains stronger when a full rebuild and re-encoding are operationally acceptable.
+Earlier same-query RARS / PCA rows remain exploratory ablations and artifact verification records.
+They must be labeled separately rather than mixed with the untouched-test table.
+Higher-rate `M=48` remains stronger when a full rebuild and re-encoding are operationally acceptable.

 ## Fixed-Budget Residual-PQ Refinement